tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 #### Adventurer Feat

-You can When casting a rituals based on a spells of your bloodline, withyou have advantage on the skill check.
+You can When casting a rituals based on a spells of your bloodline, with you have advantage on the skill check.

 ---

 #### Champion Feat

-You can cast all spells offrom your bloodline as if you had their adventurer feat.
+You can cast all spells from your bloodline as if you had their adventurer feat.

 ---

 #### Epic Feat

-You can cast all spells offrom your bloodline as if you had their champion feat.
+You can cast all spells from your bloodline as if you had their champion feat.

 ---